JamiePike/UntargetedMetabolomics/docs/NovDec22_Log.md

 ---

 Eventually, I used the XCMS parameters in `/Volumes/Jamie_EXT/Projects/Metabolomics/NovDec22/XCMS/10_BlankGroup_171123` for the +ve mode analysis.
-Groups were separated by treatment and time for this parameted set, and contamininated features identifed at the start of the run were excluded (C12-2 and X12-4 removed).
+Groups were separated by treatment and time for this parameter set, and contaminated features identified at the start of the run were excluded (C12-2 and X12-4 removed).
 It also contained a separate folder full of the blanks (duplicated so 4 samples), to satisfy the 0.75c minfrac.
 Features then identified in the Blank group were removed from the dataset (to remove contaminants).

 ## MetaboAnalyst